camunda/camunda-bpm-examples/cmmn-model-api/typed-custom-elements/README.md

 # Accessing custom CMMN extension elements in a strongly-typed way

 This example demonstrates how to use the [camunda CMMN model API][cmmn-model] to register a CMMN transform listener that works with custom extension elements via a strongly-typed API.
-The concepts described here apply to the [BPMN model API][bpmn-model] in a similar manner.
+The concepts described here apply to the [BPMN model API][bpmn-model] and [DMN model API][dmn-model] in a similar manner.

-Given a CMMN 1.0 XML file:
+Given a [CMMN 1.0 XML file][cmmn-xml]:

 ```xml
 <?xml version="1.0" encoding="ISO-8859-1" standalone="yes"?>